Noise power

-The electromagnetic waves emitted into the air from wiring as radiated noise, converted into power.
-Since the noise power is caused by the thermal motion of electrons determined by the temperature of a resistor (conductor), it is also called thermal noise.
-The noise power Pn generated from a resistor (conductor) is expressed by the following equation, where the Boltzmann constant is k (J/K), absolute temperature is T (K), and frequency bandwidth is B (Hz):
+The electromagnetic waves emitted into the air from wiring as radiated noise converted into electric power.
+Noise power is caused by the thermal motion of electrons determined by the temperature of a resistor (conductor), and is therefore also called thermal noise.
+The noise power Pn generated from a resistor (conductor) is expressed by the following equation, where the Boltzmann constant is k (J/K), the absolute temperature is T (K), and the frequency bandwidth is B (Hz).

 Pn = kTB (W)